ElektraInitiative/PermaplanT/doc/architecture/glossary.md

 - unit test:
   Used to test parts of our code in isolation.
   In the backend unit tests can be found in the `src/` directory.
-They are to be put in separate modules and annotated with `#[cfg(test)]` (that way they are only compiled when actually running tests).
+They are to be put in the same file as the functions or modules they are supposed to test.
+Create separate modules called test in that file and annotated with `#[cfg(test)]` (that way they are only compiled when actually running tests).
+See the [rust doc](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html) for reference.
-  Example: Test an individual function for specific behaviour.
+  Example: Test an individual function for specific behavior.
-- integration test:
+- backend integration test:
   Used to test if different parts of the code work together correctly.
-  In the backend integration tests can be found in the `tests/` directory (which is separate from the `src/` directory).
+  In the backend integration tests can be found in the `src/test/` directory.
+The whole modules is annotated with `#[cfg(test)]` and will therefore only be compiled for tests.
-  Example: Make an HTTP request to the backend and let it run through controller, service and persistance layer while mocking the database.
+  Example: Make an HTTP request to the backend and let it run through controller, service and persistance layer requiring a running database.
 - end to end test (e2e test):
   Used to test the whole application from end to end.
   Example: Simulate a user clicking a button (e.g. with [Selenium](https://www.selenium.dev/)) resulting in an HTTP request to the backend.
 Wait for the response and validate the resulting change in the frontend.